Tab-e-n/blue-runner/update_notes.md

 ### FIXES & CHANGES

  - Attachables should no longer have wacky behaviours when you do anything complex with them.
- - Fixed a bug where you could have multiple of the same tile in the place panel.
+ - Fixed a bug where you could have multiple of the same tile preset in the place panel.
  - Fixed playtested levels not reloading when you die or press reset.
  - Playtested levels no longer save as seperate levels.
- - Upon exiting a level when you are platesting it, you will also exit SR. You won't need to do some menuing to get back to the editor.
+ - Upon exiting a level when you are platesting it, you will also exit SR. You won't need to go through the SR menu to get back to the editor.
- - The official tag has been altered.
-Now when a level has the official tag:
+ - The "Is official" tag has been altered.
+Now when a level has the "Is official" tag:
 	 - If the level's author matches the level groups author, the level won't have the "Creator:" line, similary to how WaterWay doesn't have it.
 	 - If the level's author is different to the level groups author, it will show a thank you message.
- - The official tag now does nothing in UserUniverse.
+ - The "Is official" tag now does nothing in UserUniverse.
- - The keybind for saving with a popup is now shown in full.
+ - In the options menu, the keybind for saving with a popup didn't display properly.
+This is now fixed.

 </p></details>